Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 Prepaids vs True Costs

 Your Loan Estimate will also show items like homeowners insurance premiums, escrow funding, and prepaid interest.
-These increase cash due at closing but are not true refinance costs since you would pay them regardless.
-The best practice is to run your break-even two ways: a pure break-even that excludes prepaids to see the clean refinance cost recovery, and a cash break-even that includes the actual amount you’ll write a check for at closing to understand the real cash impact.
+These increase the cash you owe at closing, but they are not true refinance costs because you would pay them whether you refinance or not.

 1. Term Reset and Total Interest